rackerlabs/design-system/_docs/style/focus-states.md

 ### Search filter

-The user can select criteria from the search menu, so treat the row as a button.
+Apply focus to search criteria that appear in the search menu.
+For focused search criteria, use the guidelines listed in [buttons](#buttons).

 {% endcolumn %}